Student Design Teams

 ASCE-Concrete Canoe Design Team

 The UA Concrete Canoe Design Team participates in a national competition where top engineering schools from across the country build and race canoes made out of concrete.
 Team members learn the aspects of the construction experience, including management skills, concrete mix design, artistic ability, canoe paddling, graphic design and technical writing.
-Many design team members are civil engineering majors, though anyone can join and no experience is necessary.

 ASCE-Steel Bridge Design Team

-Engineering Service Design Team (ESDT)
+Geo-Challenge Design Team

 Medical Device Design Team